subtledoctor/SubtleD_hotfixes/README.md

 Attempted fix for occasional superficial slot-doubling bug with MnG bards in leather armor

 This should be irrelevant as of 5E casting v1.7.1 and Might & Guile v4.18.4

+v15.
+MBR sectype fix

+This fixes the interactions of various spells modified by the Magic Battles Revised v1.3 mod (Breach, Spell Shield, etc.) with secondary types when using opcodes 221 and 230.

+This is irrelevant as of Magic Battles Revised version 1.4.